FrancoGarciaC9701/Log-Analysis-with-Splunk/README.md

 Mitigation:
 - Configure auditing for scheduled tasks and alerts in Splunk.

+Mitigations:
+- Implement detection rules in Splunk to monitor privilege escalation events.
+- Restrict the use of common attack tools such as PsExec, rundll32, and schtasks.
+- Regularly audit changes to administrator groups and service permissions.
+- Enforce the principle of least privilege and restrict user accounts.

 # Network Scanning
 This report details the detection of 10 network scanning events in the monitoring environment.
 Network scanning is a technique used to map hosts, services, and ports open for both legitimate and malicious purposes.
 The detected events are analyzed, and mitigation strategies are proposed.